skpick99/ardupilot_wiki/copter/source/docs/build-your-own-multicopter.rst

    learning.
 #.
 They are also a ton of fun, can easily and safely be used indoors and
    typically cost less than a hundred dollars.
 #.
-Importantly you will get you a much better understanding of how they
+Importantly you will get a much better understanding of how they
    work and of what you really want to do next.
 #.
 The `Traxxas QR1 QuadCopter <http://traxxas.com/products/models/heli/6208qr1>`__ is an
    inexpensive RTF Micro Quadcopter that is great for a first